chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 Event organizers will enforce this code throughout the event.
 Each event is required to provide a Code of Conduct committee that receives, evaluates, and acts on incident reports.
 Each event is required to provide contact information for the committee to attendees.
 The event Code of Conduct committee may (but is not required to) ask for advice from the Python Software Foundation Code of Conduct work group.
 The Python Software Foundation Code of Conduct work group can be reached by emailing <conduct-wg@python.org>.

-[FIXME: Policy question: should PSF event organizers be required to inform the Python Code of Conduct of all reports and their resolutions?
-Or only ones that are still open or where a person has a behavioral modification plan that applies to multiple Python spaces?]

 ### PSF Online Spaces

 This Code of Conduct applies to the following people online spaces:

  * The [python-ideas](https://mail.python.org/mailman/listinfo/python-ideas), [core-mentorship](https://mail.python.org/mm3/mailman3/lists/core-mentorship.python.org/), [python-dev](https://mail.python.org/mailman/listinfo/python-dev), [docs](https://mail.python.org/mailman/listinfo/docs) mailing lists
  * All other [mailing lists hosted on python.org](https://mail.python.org/mailman/listinfo)
- * Python Software Foundation Zulip chat server [FIXME: Do you want to link to that or keep the URL private?]
+ * Python Software Foundation Zulip chat server
  * Python Software Foundation hosted Discourse server [discuss.python.org](https://discuss.python.org/)
  * Code repositories, issue trackers, and pull requests made against the [Python GitHub organization](https://github.com/python/)
  * The python.org mercurial server [hg.python.org](https://hg.python.org/)